 Links to materials found on the open Web.

-Embedded video from any of the Library's streaming documentary films.
+Link to or embed code to a video from any of the Library's streaming documentary films.

 Permalinks or URLs to any of the Library's full text journal articles from its databases (do not place the pdf files in Blackboard).